windowsreexperience/Laskovaya-Pendra/README.md

 Please note that those are MINIMAL requirements.
 You can run the game on slower PC, but it will run poorly.

+## When will be the release?
+Nobody knows. 🤷‍♂️

+## Is it open-source?
+Not now, but will be soon.